My favorite course.

-Pros: A somewhat scenic pro style coastal Florida course with a lot of pros, but also some cons.
+Pros: A somewhat scenic, pro player style, coastal Florida course with a some positive aspects, but also a few cons.

 The course zig-zags through a heavily wooded, grassy fairway, no rough to speak of, low lying area.
 Alot of the longer holes have open fairways, followed by well guarded pin placements.
-There is a nice mix of short and long holes, but definately leans to the longer side.
+There is a nice mix of short and long holes, but the course definately leans to the longer side.

 Nice concrete tee pads, and fresh Innova baskets.

 Some interesting bumpy, rolling terrain features.

 Cons: The first thing that you will notice is the almost constant, extremely loud noise of airplanes coming out of the Tampa Int Airport.